harumuki/thorsten-hans.com/_posts/2015-10-21-frontend-builds-5-build-as-a-service-baas.md

 ## The idea

 Most developers frequently create new projects, either for work or for just trying something new.
 This is also true for me.
 I found myself using yeoman to create new projects almost every day automatically.
 There are plenty of great generators available in the wild.
-Just visit the [yeoman website](http://yeoman.io){:target="_blank"} and discover the generator repository, it’s fantastic.
+Just visit the [yeoman website](http://yeoman.io){:target="_blank"} and discover the generator repository, it's fantastic.

-I’ve also built several public and internal generators to generate `gulpfiles` for every new project.
+I've also built several public and internal generators to generate `gulpfiles` for every new project.
 However, if you rely on (almost) the same stack for many projects, it makes no sense to maintain all those `gulpfiles` for every project.
 This makes just no sense!

 At that point I started thinking about **Build as a Dependency** or you may also call it **Build as a Service (BaaS)**.

-Technically we will package our existing build into an npm package and publish it on [NPM](http://www.npmjs.com){:target="_blank"}, so we can quickly consume the full-fledged build directly from there and don’t have to repeat yourself for every project.
+Technically we will package our existing build into an npm package and publish it on [NPM](http://www.npmjs.com){:target="_blank"}, so we can quickly consume the full-fledged build directly from there and don't have to repeat yourself for every project.

 ## Implement the BaaS

-To keep things clean, I’ve created a new repo which will only host our build scripts.
+To keep things clean, I've created a new repo which will only host our build scripts.
 You can find the new repo [here](https://github.com/ThorstenHans/xplatform-build){:target="_blank"}.

 When discovering the project, you may realize that there is no additional code in that repo.
-It’s just the gulpfile, and all the contents from the `gulptasks` directory also with its own `package.json`.
-When building this an npm package, it’s important to set `main` within `package.json` to `src/gulpfile.js`.
+It's just the gulpfile, and all the contents from the `gulptasks` directory also with its own `package.json`.
+When building this an npm package, it's important to set `main` within `package.json` to `src/gulpfile.js`.

 The entire build is publicly available on NPM with the name `xplatform-build`.